Why would you make an item if you could just buy it in the mall or online, which is already completed?

 That quiet time between friends – it’s not an awkward silence if you are busy using your hands and simply letting things ‘be’.
 Now that can’t be done when staring at each other over a coffee can it?

 American Psychologist, Dr. Kelly Lambert researched the relationship between hand use, cultural habits, and mood.
 And what she discovered is that it’s all quite primal really.
 Spending too much time on electronic devices and the fact that we buy most of what we need instead of making it, has deprived us of the making process, the pleasure and the pride.

 Whether you’re growing vegetables, making a craft project, sewing a cushion or building a table – it doesn’t matter.
 These types of activities decrease stress, anxiety and depression.

-So give yourself the permission to potter, paint, glue, grow and gather – you’re actually doing your mental health a big favour.
+So give yourself the permission to potter, paint, weave, grow and gather – you’re actually doing your mental health a big favour.